 Chen Yi and Qiao Qiao still looked doubtful.
-Only Wallace and Cyndi managed the calm expression.
+Only Wallace and Cyndi managed the calmed expression.
 Simon didn’t show any sign at all.
 He just continued to jot down notes for the rest of the meeting.

 It had been a month since they proceeded with the renovation.
 Tang Feng was truly a businessman, turning the place into a more acceptable environment where professionalism was concerned.
 Not that it wasn’t like that before but it was more of a home to customers, less a place that they were carrying on a business.
-Although Tang Feng had promised to let Wallace take charge of the project but he also stepped in to discuss with them of matters in regard to the business end.
+Although Tang Feng had promised to let Wallace take charge of the project, he also stepped in to discuss with them of matters in regard to the business end.

 Though it had mostly been a waiting process for them since the renovation of the place was carried on for the whole month according to Tang Feng’s preferences, but they had become quite familiar with Tang Feng right now.
-He was serious during work but likeable after work, making them feel comfortable with him.
+He was serious during work but likable after work, making them feel comfortable with him.
 Since he was Qiao Qiao, Yan Yan, Chen Yi, and Achel’s senior after all, the four got along with him very well, leading to them calling him ‘Feng ge’ instead of the formalities.

 It had not been really all work because they did not have a brick and mortar base for discussions.
-However, they’d set meetings at various places to talk more of their plan.
+However, they’d set meetings at various places to talk more about their plan.
 Now that they finally settled back in, they finally had their first official meeting.

 Chen Yi, Qiao Qiao, and Cyndi had been working at their jobs until today.
-They had of course handed in their resignation letter and gave their two weeks notice to their bosses beforehand.
-Wallace had been relying on his savings to survive for this past month since he didn’t feel the need to search for a job then lose it again after they open officially.
+They had of course handed in their resignation letter and gave their two weeks’ notice to their bosses beforehand.
+Wallace had been relying on his savings to survive for this past month since he didn’t feel the need to search for a job and then lose it again after they open officially.
 However, he had not been kicking back either.
 He occupied himself this past month in coming up with most of the paperwork that they just discussed at the meeting.
 After this, they would be ready to open in a week.
 They just needed to do a last round of inspection.
 It was because of Tang Feng’s cautious nature but it would do them good in the end.

 © Tuesday, September 22nd, 2009